OpenDMA/langchain-opendma/docs/tutorials/README.md

 the search terms until relevant content has been found.

 ## [Tool-Calling Agent with Toolkit](./05_agent_tools.md)
-Simply tool-calling agent with OpenDMA toolkit.
+Simple tool-calling agent with OpenDMA toolkit.
 Observe how this agent is able to handle questions where RAG is failing.